kuruma history

 1336 belonged to the Kuruba/ Kuruma caste.

-We require assistance and protection in the form of 1.
+REQUIREMENTS: We require assistance and protection in the form of 1.
 Reservation of Seats in University Education.
 2. Reservation of Seats in Service.
 (Jobs).
 3. Scholarships and Training for Education.
 4. Distribution of grazing lands to Shepherds and farming lands to landless poor.
 5. Subsidy for Running Kuruma Hostels in Districts and Mandal Head Quarters.
 6. Reservation of Seats in Mandal Parishads, Zilla Parisharads, Local Bodies and Legislative Councils.
 MLA's and MP's.
 7. Provide adequate financial assistance to rise the status of their own profession.
 8. Provide Insurance and Exgractia to Shepherds and Sheeps.
 9. Provide Residential Hostels for Shepherds Children.
 10."Sheep industry to be developed which should be exclusively for Kurumas".

 Definition :-